jundalisay/spblist/content/en/research/whittaker/aether/chapter-03.md

 {{< /q >}}

-Galvani thus ascertained that the limbs of the frog are convulsed whenever a connexion is made between the nerves and muscles by a metallic arc, generally formed of more than one kind of metal.
+Galvani thus ascertained that the frog's limbs are convulsed whenever a connexion is made between the nerves and muscles by a metallic arc, generally formed of more than one kind of metal.

 He advanced the hypothesis that the convulsions are caused by the transport of a peculiar fluid from the nerves to the muscles, the are acting as a conductor.